aicenter/simod/README.md

 $ mvn exec:exec

-5. When the solver has finished, the result will be stored in $BASEDIR/data directory.
+5. The solver will read input data from $BASEDIR/data directory, computes vehicles routes to serve the requests, and stores the log to $BASEDIR/data directory.